zoecsmc2024-alt/PEAK-LENDERS-AFRICA/README.md

-🚀 LendFlow Africa (SaaS)
+PEAK-LENDERS AFRICA (SaaS)
 The Digital Operating System for Modern Tier-4 Lenders.

-LendFlow Africa is a multi-tenant FinTech platform designed to digitize the lending lifecycle for microfinance institutions.
+Peak-Lenders Africa is a multi-tenant FinTech platform designed to digitize the lending lifecycle for microfinance institutions.
 Built for scale, security, and speed.

 🏗️ Core Pillars
 Dashboard: Real-time CEO analytics and portfolio health.